SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

 - **Workflow Manager Client 1.0** provides the management of workflow definitions.
 It also hosts the execution processes for workflow instances.

-- **SharePoint 2013** provides the framework for SharePoint workflows, which model SharePoint-based business processes that involve SharePoint documents, lists, users, and tasks.
-Additionally, SharePoint workflows, associations, activities, and other workflow metadata are stored and managed in SharePoint 2013.
+- **SharePoint** provides the framework for SharePoint workflows, which model SharePoint-based business processes that involve SharePoint documents, lists, users, and tasks.
+Additionally, SharePoint workflows, associations, activities, and other workflow metadata are stored and managed in SharePoint.

 - **SharePoint Designer 2013** is the primary business-user tool for creating workflow definitions and publishing them, as it was in previous versions.
 It can also be used to package a workflow definition with or without associated SharePoint components.